Batısandal

 The village was founded by a Turkmen clan from Central Asia.
 Initially named Kelete, it was administratively included in Limonlu.
 In 1929, it was declared a village.
-There are historical ruins around the village such as an archaeological site (named Öküzlü), a church and Ottoman tombstones of the early 19th century.
+There are historical ruins around the village such as an archaeological site (named Öküzlü), a church and Ottoman tombstones from the early 19th century.
 Main products of the village are vegetables and fruits.
 Olive and Laurus are also produced.